We are so happy you applied to UCSB! Now that we have received your application, what happens next? Stay tuned for more updates and check back soon!

 Important Notes for Transfer Applicants

 - Submit your Transfer Academic Update (TAU) on the UC application website.
 Look for a system-generated reminder email.
-The priority deadline is January 31, 2023.
-Additional academic updates can be submitted past the priority deadline until March 31, 2023 as this is the central way for all campuses to receive updates.
-If you need to update something on your academic record before fall 2022, please add details to the "additional comments" section and UC campuses will follow up when your application is reviewed.
+The priority deadline is January 31, 2026.
+Additional academic updates can be submitted past the priority deadline until March 15, 2026 as this is the central way for all campuses to receive updates.

 - You must complete all planned courses with a grade of 'C' or better.